Two fiery, uncompromising men—John the Baptist and Jesus– invite us into the Kingdom of God, the Kingdom within us (Luke 17:21).

 7 We have a sit-down family dinner seven days a week, and family lunches at weekends.

-7B I spend time with friends twice a week
+7B I spend time with friends twice or three times a week

 Gosh, how much I had to cut to get this into place, and how much more there is to cut.
 Anne Lamott again: Every single day I try to figure out something I no longer agree to do.
 You get to change your mind—your parents may have accidentally forgotten to mention this to you.
 I cross one thing off the list of projects I mean to get done that day.
 Am working now on limiting Facebook and Twitter.